Gentle humor was the lifeblood of playwright Neil Simon

 "If you write comedy, if you write period, you learned something from Neil Simon," Singer said.

-Kristoffer Diaz, a Pulitzer Prize finalist, took to Twitter to remember ?the icon: "In a different life, I would have loved to have been my generation's Neil Simon.
-I'm sad that we don't have that kind of voice." ''Big Bang Theory" creator Bill Prady wrote that "there is no American comedy writer whose work isn't influenced by the rhythm and music of Neil Simon's words."
+Kristoffer Diaz, a Pulitzer Prize finalist, took to Twitter to remember an icon: "In a different life, I would have loved to have been my generation's Neil Simon.
+I'm sad that we don't have that kind of voice."
+And "Big Bang Theory" creator Bill Prady wrote that "there is no American comedy writer whose work isn't influenced by the rhythm and music of Neil Simon's words."

 Simon was the recipient of four Tony Awards, the Pulitzer Prize, the Kennedy Center honors (1995) and, in 1983, he even had a Broadway theater named after him when the Alvin was rechristened the Neil Simon Theatre.